edlink/docs/api/v2.0/models/external/address.md

 # Address
-Any representation of the location of something in the world.
+A representation of the location of something in the world.

 ## Properties